Tidal triggers and the predictability of solar activity: GLE and S-flare events taken together

 While all previous analyses used simple cosines as test functions, in the following we move closer to the Rossby-wave mechanism underlying the synchronization theory of the solar dynamo that we have developed over the last decade \citep{Weber2015,Stefani2016,Stefani2019,Stefani2021,Klevs2023,Horstmann2023,Stefani2024,Stefani2025}, building on previous work of \cite{Abreu2012,Scafetta2012,Wilson2013,Okhlopkov2016}.

-Following \cite{Stefani2025}, we consider the sum of three tidal wave excitations with periods of (approximately) 118 days, 199 days and 292 days that correspond to the two-planet spring-tides of Venus-Jupiter, Earth-Jupiter and Venus-Earth, respectively:
+Following \cite{Stefani2025}, we first consider the sum of three equally weighted tidal wave excitations with periods of (approximately) 118 days, 199 days and 292 days that correspond to the two-planet spring-tides of Venus-Jupiter, Earth-Jupiter and Venus-Earth, respectively:

 To be more specific, we use the accurate two-planet synodic periods $P_{\rm VJ}=0.64884$\,years, $P_{\rm EJ}=1.09207$\,years, $P_{\rm VE}=1.59876$\,years, and the epochs of the corresponding conjunctions $t_{\rm VJ}=2002.34$, $t_{\rm EJ}=2003.09$, and $t_{\rm VE}=2002.83$ that were adopted from \cite{Scafetta2022}.